The Narrative of Arthur Gordon Pym of Nantucket: Race

 One thread of critical analysis of this tale focuses on the possibly racist implications of Poe's plot and imagery.
 One such plot element is the black cook who leads the mutiny on the Grampus and is its most bloodthirsty participant.
-Dirk Peters, a hybrid of white and Native American ancestry, is described as having a ferocious appearance, with long, protruding teeth, bowed legs, and a bald head like "the head of most negroes."
+Dirk Peters, a man of mixed white and Native American ancestry, is described as having a ferocious appearance, with long, protruding teeth, bowed legs, and a bald head like "the head of most negroes."
 The brilliant whiteness of the final figure in the novel contrasts with the dark-skinned savages and such a contrast may call to mind the escalating racial tensions over the question of slavery in the United States as Poe was writing the novel.

 Additionally, the novel drew from prevalent assumptions during the time that dark-skinned people were inherently inferior.
 One critic of the use of race in The Narrative of Arthur Gordon Pym of Nantucket is Toni Morrison.
 In her 1992 book Playing in the Dark: Whiteness and the Literary Imagination, Morrison discusses how the Africanist presence in the novel is used as an "Other" against which the author defines "white", "free", and "individual".
 In her explorations of the depiction of African characters in white American literature, Morrison writes that "no early American writer is more important to the concept of American Africanism than Poe" because of the focus on the symbolism of black and white in Poe's novel.
 This possible racial symbolism is explored further in Mat Johnson's satirical fantasy Pym (2011).